chvolow24/in-line_calculator/README.md

 ## [[ IN-LINE CALCULATOR ]]

-A productivity tool for doing math on the fly while typing on a web page, without dependence on an external calculator tool.
+A browser extension for doing math on the fly while typing on a web page, without dependence on an external calculator tool.

 ## Method